Mahmud Hasan Deobandi: Early life

 Mahmud Hasan was born in 1851 in the town of Bareilly (in modern Uttar Pradesh, India) into the Usmani family of Deoband.
 His father, Zulfiqar Ali Deobandi, who co-founded the Darul Uloom Deoband, was a professor at the Bareilly College and then served as the deputy inspector of madrasas.

 Hasan studied the Quran with Miyanji Manglori, and Persian with Abdul Lateef.
-During the 1857 war of Independence from British, his father was transferred to Meerut, and Hasan was shifted to Deoband, where he studied Persian and Arabic literature from the Dars-e-Nizami course with his uncle, Mahtab Ali Deobandi.
+During the 1857 rebellion, his father was transferred to Meerut, and Hasan was shifted to Deoband, where he studied Persian and Arabic literature from the Dars-e-Nizami course with his uncle, Mahtab Ali Deobandi.
 He became the first student at the Darul Uloom Deoband; and studied with Mahmud Deobandi.
 He completed his formal studies in 1869 and went to Meerut to study the Sihah Sittah with Muhammad Qasim Nanawtawi.
 He attended the hadith discourses of Nanawtawi for two years, and studied Arabic literature with his father during the vacations.
 He graduated in 1872 and received the turban of honour in 1873 in the first convocation of the Darul Uloom Deoband.
 He was an authorized disciple of Imdadullah Muhajir Makki and Rashid Ahmad Gangohi in Sufism.